Laurent polynomial mirrors for quiver flag zero loci: Ladder diagrams for certain degenerations

 The first step is to add more vertices to the ladder diagram.
 For $\Gr(n,r)$, add vertices at $(i,j)$ for $1 \leq j < r, 1 \leq i <n-r$ and at $(n-r,r)$.
 So for $\Gr(5,2)$, the new diagram is For a flag variety, the new diagram is again the union of the diagrams for each $\Gr(n,r_i)$, with an extra vertex at $(n_{i-1}-r_{i-1},r_{i})$ for each $i>1.$ So the ladder diagram for $\Fl(5,3,2,1)$ is

 To make this a quiver, we consider paths between vertices where one is allowed to travel up and to the right only.
 Then this defines a quiver where the vertices are the vertices in the ladder diagram, and the number of arrows between two vertices is the number of paths in the diagram between them.
 Call this quiver the \emph{ladder quiver} $L(n,r_1,\dots,r_\rho)$.
 Define a dimension vector by setting all vertices to have dimension 1.
-Just as in the construction of quiver flag varieties, this quiver and dimension vector determines a vector space $V$ and a torus $T$ acting on $V$.
-Instead of taking the GIT quotient with stability condition $(1,\dots,1)$, we instead define the toric variety $X(n,r_1,\dots,r_\rho)$ to be the GIT quotient with stability condition given so that $X(n,r_1,\dots,r_\rho)$ is Fano (i.e. the stability condition is the sum of the weights of the action of $T$ on $V$).